-Human Subjects Review Board (HSRB) is the administrative and decision-making body having responsibility for review and approval of research involving human subjects.
-Before any research involving human subjects can be initiated it must have received HSRB review and approval.
-The activities of the HSRB are administered by the Office of Research Compliance (ORC).
-Students can access the online HSRB training in Canvas after GSO.
+Institutional Review Board is the administrative and decision-making body having responsibility for review and approval of research involving human subjects.
+Before any research involving human subjects can be initiated it must have received IRB review and approval.
+The activities of the IRB are administered by the Office of Research Compliance (ORC).
+Students can access the online Human Subjects Research training in Virtual GSO.

 For more details regarding the mandatory International Student Orientation, please visit the International Student Orientation webpage.

 Students receiving an assistantship will need to bring two forms of identification (ID) for personnel purposes.
 Recommended IDs are a current passport OR a valid driver's license/state identification card AND an original social security card or original birth certificate.
 Photocopies will not be accepted!
 You will be presenting this documentation as part of the on-boarding process with Student Employment Services.